Pages

 Meanwhile, the enemy commander was waiting outside for a one-on-one fight with the fortress pahlevan.
 If the fortress pahlevan were to win the fight, the enemy's army would subsequently back away.
 However, if the enemy commander were to win, the fortress would be destroyed, and the surviving inhabitants would be enslaved.

-The fortress gate opened, and the enemy commander saw that the pahlevan is coming to fight.
+The fortress gate opened, and the enemy commander saw that the pahlevan was coming for the hand-to-hand combat.
 The heavy battle began.
 In one of the god-blessing moments that ensued, the fortress pahlevan unhorsed the enemy and put a knife directly on his neck.
 The enemy commander screamed, "You win!
 Who are you?
 Take your helmet off.
 I want to see your face, Pahlevan!"
-He took off the helmet and saw that the fortress pahlevan was a beautiful girl with long, fire-colored hair.
+He removed the helmet and saw that the fortress pahlevan was a beautiful girl with long, fire-colored hair.
 He exclaimed, "Oh, you are a girl!
 You are a brave and beautiful girl!
-If the girls of Baku are so brave, I will never capture your fortress!
+If the girls of your fortress are so brave, I will never capture it!
 Do not kill me, beauty!"

 He fell in love with her because of her beauty and bravery.
 He asked her to marry him.
 Surely, the girl did not kill him.
 She fell in love with him too because of his open heart.

-In the end, the enemy did not capture the Baku fortress, and the locals named the tower the Maiden Tower.
+In the end, the enemy did not capture the fortress, and the locals named the Maiden Tower.

 The siege continued for more than ninety days.
-Inside the fortress, close to the sea, there was a high and black steaming tower-temple, in which old Zoroastrian rituals were performed to save the Holy Fire.
-The temple’s principal Magus Egirwand executed old fire rituals, proclaiming to the worshipers that: “Tomorrow, the Shah will be killed by the unknown and virginal power.”
+Inside the fortress, close to the sea, there was a high and black steaming tower temple, in which old Zoroastrian rituals were performed to save the Holy Fire.
+The temple’s supreme mowbed (magupat/ chief priest) Egirwand executed old fire rituals, proclaiming to the worshipers: “Tomorrow, the Shah will be killed by the unknown and virginal power.”

 Suddenly, the temple door was opened and a virgin girl with flaming hair came out.
 She was illuminated by the temple’s holy fire and held a flaming sword in her hands.
-Covered by the flame, she exited the temple and stood by the principal Magus.
-The Magus said, “You must save the Holy City, a capital of eternal fires, and save the Tower that created you!”
+Covered by the flame, she exited the temple and stood by the principal mowbed (magupat).
+The magupat said, “You must save the Holy City, a capital of eternal fires, and save the Tower that created you!”

 Legend of Why Baku Tower's Fires Stopped Burning